systemizer/momonitor/docs/index.rst

 * | **Sensu Check**
   | Integrates with a Sensu Server, a service which runs checks on **many** machines.
 Momonitor monitoris sensu by checking the aggregate result.
   | Sensu checks require a `Sensu <https://github.com/sensu/sensu>`_ Server.
 To integrate with Momonitor...

+* | **Graphite Check**
+  | Emulates the function of Umpire.
+Apply a minimum and maximum threshold on a graphite metric, and get alerted when the value goes beyond those thresholds.

 ::